 According to our sources, the company has developed iPad Pro prototypes with a larger Apple logo (similar to the one on the new MacBook Pro), but this one is made of glass.
 As a result, power would be transmitted through the glass logo.
 The prototype also has stronger magnets to prevent accidents, and it supports charges at faster speeds than MagSafe for iPhone.

 About its display, Apple is likely to maintain two different sizes: 11-inch and 12.9-inch.
-Although it was rumored that the 11-inch model would switch the LCD panel for a miniLED display, analysts Ross Young and Ming-Chi Kuo recently said that Apple will keep the LCD technology for the smaller iPad due to high costs of production.
+Although it was rumored that the 11-inch model would switch the LCD panel for a miniLED display, analysts Ross Young and Ming-Chi Kuo said that Apple will keep the LCD technology for the smaller iPad due to high costs of production – although it could change to an OLED display in a following iteration of the product.

 Processor and storage capabilities

 After Apple surprised everyone with the addition of the M1 chip on the iPad Pro, it’s likely for the company to add an upgraded version of this processor to the upcoming 2022 iPad Pro.
-Naturally, this iPad would feature the M2 chip, which is rumored to be released with a redesigned MacBook Air.
+Naturally, this iPad would feature the M2 chip, which has been released with a new MacBook Pro and MacBook Air.
 9to5Mac sources corroborate that this new iPad will feature this new processor.
 It should be faster than the M1, but it will not beat the M1 Pro, Max, or Ultra chips.

 For its storage capabilities, it’s likely that Apple will maintain the same options, as there are no rumors regarding more than 2TB of storage, which means: